 Many can be prescribed as medicine, by healthcare professionals, causing just as much chaos as the drugs sold on the streets.
-Potential addicts and those whom suffer from addiction, must educate themselves, regarding the risks associated with these drugs.
+Potential addicts and those who suffer from addiction must educate themselves, regarding the risks associated with these drugs.
 Oxycodone is a powerful opiate, used for the treatment of chronic pain and can be just as highly addictive as heroin.

 This drug is not intended to be taken for long periods of time and can cause terrible withdrawal symptoms.
 Detoxing off this drug can be excruciating to the point where the addict will seek out illegal opiates such as heroin, to help alleviate withdrawal symptoms.
 Doctors many times have prescribed these drugs with poor intent, essentially taking the role of legal drug dealers.